ecovillage/wp_event/README.md

 This section is written **without great care and will receive love __once things settled__**.

+Parts have been written in [doc/custom_post_types](doc/custom_post_types).

-Aim is to not to re-implement ActiveRecord or Roar but to have a tailored solution for off-the-beat wordpress Custom Post Type post updates (and creations).
+Aim is to not to re-implement [ActiveRecord]() or [Roar]() but to have a tailored solution for off-the-beat wordpress Custom Post Type post updates (and creations).

+At the end of the day, WPEvent is used to pass a hash to [rubypress](), which bloats it into a xmlrpc blob to be fired towards your wordpress installation.

 We deal with three separate abstraction layers of entities (which correspond to Wordpress Posts of a Custom Post Type).
 On example of `Event`: